It is a disorder experienced by pregnant women in which the patient’s blood pressure rises significantly, and the urine contains protein.

 Usually affecting women in their second half of pregnancy, eclampsia can occur even after delivery.

-Eclampsia seizures also include staring episodes and a marked decrease in alertness along with violent seizures.
+Eclampsia seizures also include staring episodes and a marked decrease in alertness and violent attacks.

 Eclampsia is very rare, affecting only about 0.5% of women with pre-eclampsia.